jvhagey/CDRF_Metagenomics/Identifying_Nitrogen_Fixers/Abundance_of_Taxa_with_nifs/readme.md

-## For the nifH genes found in a contig with no other nif genes
+## For the nifH genes found in the same contig with nifD and nifK

 ### Identifying Taxa with nifHDK in the same contig
 Run `python run_all_works2.py -i ./ -g "nifH|nifK|nifD|COG2710" -t family`.
 The output of this is found in the file `Families_with_Nif_Genes.txt`.
 For now we will look just for taxa with nifH `python run_all_works2.py -i ./ -g "nifH" -t family -o some_name_you_pick.txt` and you can swap family out for other levels.
 The output of this is found in `Taxa_with_nifH.txt`.
 Now we will move on to getting the gene calls for nifH and placing them on a tree.
 See the nifH_Tree folder.